Here's Our Rant About Novavax Inc. (NVAX)

 Sponsored

-The average price from analysts is $210.50, which is $131.26 above the current price.
 NVAX currently public float of 75.21M and currently shorts hold a 12.60% ratio of that float.
-Today, the average trading volume of NVAX was 6.22M shares.
+Today, the average trading volume of NVAX was 6.06M shares.

 NVAX’s Market Performance